 As Communications Director, I get to be a storyteller.
 Whether it is through the cookbook, the website or giving a tour of the gardens, I love thinking about how to inspire our visitors (physical and virtual) to bring a little bit of the magic of OAEC back to their own homes and communities.
 I am an activist at heart and believe that social change can only come about through dialogue and cross-pollination – that’s where my job comes in.

-Barefoot running.
-Brazilian music.
-Hands in the dirt.
+Balancing screen time with hiking, music, dance and lots of time with hands and bare feet in the dirt.
 When I’m not at OAEC, I manage an 8-acre orchard and farm project in nearby Freestone.

 Grammar.
 Compost.
 Meticulous care of cast iron pans.